-There are three standing committees, the Curriculum Committee, The Pharmacy Student Affairs Committee and the Pharmacy Faculty Affairs Committee.
+There are standing committees that may be applicable, the Curriculum Committee, The Pharmacy Student Affairs Committee and the Pharmacy Faculty Affairs Committee.
 The Curriculum Committee and the Pharmacy Student Affairs Committee each have a student member.
 The Assistant/Associate Dean for Internal Affairs can advise students on the appropriate procedures to follow in resolving complaints related to the above committees or complaints that do not specifically fall under the responsibilities of the committees listed above.
 The Assistant/Associate Dean can also explain the appeal processes that are associated with decisions that are made with respect to student complaints.

-Students having a complaint regarding College compliance with accreditation requirements should follow the procedure found in the Introduction on page 2.
+Students having a complaint regarding College compliance with accreditation requirements should follow the procedure found in the Introduction.